-The Geography Department is active in bringing geographic knowledge and perspectives to the public, and in introducing students to service activities.
-Some of our activities are conducted in collaboration with faculty in the Department of Forest Resources and Environmental Conservation (FREC), and with the service organizations described below.
+The Department of Geography is active in bringing geographic knowledge and perspectives to the public, and in introducing students to service activities.
+Some of our activities are conducted in collaboration with faculty in the Department of Forest Resources and Environmental Conservation, and with the service organizations described below.
 Geography faculty have been active in leadership for the these organizations, and in organizing activities listed below.

 - Faculty-led service learning courses have partnered with organizations such as Harding Avenue Elementary, Virginia Department of Health, Micah’s Backpack, Head Start, YMCA/YWCA, and the Humane Society.

-- On a regular basis, our department brings geospatial outreach to public events on campus, including the Virginia Science Festival, and the university’s Kids’ Tech University (tailored to introduce Middle School students to science and technology).
+- On a regular basis, our department brings geospatial outreach to public events on campus, including the Virginia Science Festival and the university’s Kids’ Tech University, a one-day program tailored to introduce Middle School students to science and technology.

 - We conduct workshops throughout the state to introduce government employees, and workers in private industry, to tools for analysis and applications of remotely sensed data.